-The Federal government extends authority to the States to enact law.
+As we discussed in Section 3, the federal government extends authority to the States to enact and enforce law.
 The State extends authority to the counties and cities to enact and enforce local laws.

 A Statute is a State law.
 An Ordinance is a Local law.